Table of Contents

-With similar looks to a German Shepherd, these best agility dogs also have similar characteristics and are often used as a working dog for therapy and police forces.
+With similar looks to a German Shepherd, these best agility dogs also have similar characteristics and are often used as working dogs for therapy and police forces.

-Pictured above, these dogs don’t get along with kids or other dogs very well.
+As pictured above, these dogs don’t get along with kids or other dogs very well.
 They need experienced pack leader training and socialization training.

 With all the aggressiveness virtually bred out, these intelligent dogs are easy to train and great with other animals and children.

-These dogs can jump surprising heights, and love to show off.
+These dogs can jump to surprising heights and love to show off.

 If you live in a hot climate, this is your dog.
 It can even do well with apartment life getting only average exercise amounts.

 A stand-offish breed, they need pack leader and socialization training from a young age.

 29. German Shepherd

 These pups shed a lot, it may be best if you don’t have carpet in your home.

 30. Black Russian Terrier

-Intelligent and quick to learn, these fur-babies are stubborn and like having the upper hand.
+Intelligent and quick to learn, these fur babies are stubborn and like having the upper hand.

 - 10 Best Sports To Do with Your Dog